Download any resources you may need to spread the word about your challenge and why you're fundraising for vital dementia research.

 Jon Snow is a supporter of Alzheimer's Research UK and has volunteered his time to be part of our campaigns over the years, most recently Cycling Down Dementia.

-We're pleased to announce that Garmin has become the official sponsor of our sporting events for the next three years, which also includes the Treble Challenge.
+We're pleased that Garmin has become the official sponsor of our sporting events for the next three years, which also includes the Treble Challenge.
 We will work together to help reduce people’s risk of developing dementia by encouraging them to make positive lifestyle changes.